 Oh, man!

 Wishing for the-one-of-a-kind taste of a Lucky Wishbone hamburger, fries, and soda for lunch.
-But it's a long way from California.
+But it's a long way from our home in California. …

 The La Cabana